Boris Rauschenbach: Education

 Boris, like many young men of his time, was fascinated by flight and aviation.
 The only aviation-related college in Leningrad was a newly established Institute of Civil Air Fleet, later converted into a military academy.
 After a brief work at an aircraft plant, Rauschenbach completed his studies at this Institute (1932-1937); later he complained about its poor training quality and lack of tradition.
 More important was his glider hobby of this time, especially the practical studies of stability in flying wing gliders.
 Glider enthusiasts' rallies in Crimea exposed Rauschenberg to aviation professionals; in 1937, he received an offer from Sergey Korolyov to join his RNII (Rocket Institute), based in Khovrino near Moscow.

 Early studies (1937-1941)

 Sergey Korolyov assigned Rauschenbach to flight control automation for his winged rocket (cruise missile) project.
 Despite Korolyov's public statements on "All attention to engines!" ("В центре внимания - мотор!"), he realized a wide range of unsolved rocketry problems, notably flight stability and automated controls.
 Autopilots on conventional planes could be "trained" and tuned by human pilots in flight; rocket designers had to find an alternative "training" technology.
 Rauschenbach's first assignments on Model 212C jet cruise missile were done in TsAGI wind tunnel.
-This was followed by manned rocket plane program, cut short when NKVD arrested Korolyov and Valentin Glushko in summer of 1938.
+This was followed by crewed rocket plane program, cut short when NKVD arrested Korolyov and Valentin Glushko in summer of 1938.
 Until 1941, Rauschenbach worked on jet combustion stability, a program that resulted in effective and stable Rocket artillery projectiles.
 After the German Invasion of 1941, recently married Rauschenbach relocated with his institution east, to Yekaterinburg.